mpetrovich/cypress-scenario-runner/README.md

 $(npm bin)/cypress run [files]
 ```

-or, using the Cypress UI:
+or by using the Cypress UI:

 ```sh
 $(npm bin)/cypress open